dsyer/nix-config/updates.md

     $ sudo apt clean
     $ sudo apt autoremove

+## Remove Power Management

+LXQt has its own power management features that clash with the ones that get added by the base Ubuntu.
+So you might need this to get a laptop to listen to lid events:

+    $ sudo apt remove acpid

 ## Nix

 Follow instructions (I use single user) from the [Nixos site]https://nixos.org/download.html):